Econify/ad.js/docs/example-code.md

 Please see any of the plugins documentation in the [README](README.md) for ad level inclusion.

-Both vanilla javascript and react.js will use this bucket singleton on init of the application:
+React.js will use this bucket singleton on init of the application:

 __AdJsBucketSingleton.js__:
 ```js